SAP/ui5-language-assistant/packages/vscode-ui5-language-assistant/README.md

 #### Description

-Quick Fix will be shown for some of the validations when overing over an item or from problems view.
+Quick Fix will be shown for some validations when hovering over a diagnostic or from the problems view.

-#### Quick Fix List
+#### Quick Fixes List

 - Missing or empty ID when `flexEnabled` is true (stableID).
+  - Will add a generated ID.
-  - will suggest to quick fix all missing IDs in the file.
+  - Supports both fixing a single missing ID or all missing IDs in an entire file.

 ### XML View Hover Tooltips